OPT Supply Chain Lead Jobs

 Prioritize employers with existing visa infrastructure

-Companies that have sponsored H-1B workers in the past are far more likely to support OPT students through the E-Verify requirement and future sponsorship.
+Companies that have sponsored H-1B visa workers in the past are far more likely to support OPT students through the E-Verify requirement and future sponsorship.
 Manufacturing, retail, and logistics enterprises tend to have established immigration processes already in place.

 Apply before your OPT start date